 But there is something even more distracting than that cell phone.
-According to a study that looked at the 65,000 fatal motor vehicle accidents from the last two years, 62 percent of the distracted drivers where "lost in thought" when the accident occurred.
+According to a study that looked at the 65,000 fatal motor vehicle accidents from the last two years, 62 percent of the distracted drivers were “lost in thought” when the accident occurred.
 Cell phones only were responsible for 12 percent of the distraction.

-Of course, this study was based on information from the National Highway Traffic Safety Administration's (NHTSA) Fatality Analysis Reporting System (FARS).
-The number of cell phones that were involved in distracted driving accident may be underreported, since the data for FARS is drawn from police reports, and survivors may not want to admit that they were using a cellphone or other electronic device.
+Of course, this study was based on information from the National Highway Traffic Safety Administration’s (NHTSA) Fatality Analysis Reporting System (FARS).
+The number of cell phones that were involved in a distracted driving accident may be underreported, since the data for FARS is drawn from police reports, and survivors may not want to admit that they were using a cellphone or other electronic device.
 The other data limitation is that there often is variation in how law enforcement reports aspects of a collision.

 Nonetheless, it serves as a good warning to all drivers that they should focus on the job at hand, driving their vehicle in a safe manner.
 During April, paying attention is the best way to observe National Distracted Driving Month.